spring-attic/spring-xd-samples/batch-wordcount/README.md

 	$ mvn clean assembly:assembly

-This builds against the default Hadoop version wich is Apache Hadoop 1.2.1.
+By default this builds against Apache Hadoop 1.2.1.

-> If you would like to build against Apache Hadoop 2.0.6-alpha you can use the provided profile "hadoop20":
 >````
+> If you would like to build against Apache Hadoop 2.2 you can use the provided profile "hadoop22":
+>````
->	$ mvn clean assembly:assembly -P hadoop20
+>	$ mvn clean assembly:assembly -P hadoop22
 >````

 As a result, you will see the following files and directories created under `target/batch-wordcount-1.0.0.BUILD-SNAPSHOT-bin/`: